millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 .. https://foundations-of-applied-mathematics.github.io/

-In this lab, you will learn how to use the powerful Pandas library used for data analysis and manipulation.
+In this lab, you will learn how to use the powerful `Pandas <https://pandas.pydata.org/>`_ library used for data analysis and manipulation.

-Pandas is an amazing library for data manipulation.
+Pandas is a useful library for data manipulation.
 In 2008 the development of this package began at `AQR Capital Management <https://pandas.pydata.org/about/>`_.
 It was originally developed to perform quantitative analysis on financial data.
 In fact, Pandas stands for 'panel data', an economic term.
-Over the years the library has been open-sourced and been developed into the library that it is today.
+Over the years the library has been open-sourced and developed into the library that it is today.

-The purpose of this lab is to get you familiar with the Pandas library.
+The purpose of this lab is to familiarize you with the Pandas library.
-This is a widely used tool across industry and having experience with it can set you apart for getting internships and jobs.
+This is a widely used tool across industry and having experience with it can set you apart when getting internships and jobs.
-While it is not necessary to have perfectly memorized this library, making sure you are familiar with it will help you in your future.
+While it is not necessary to memorize perfectly this library, a general understanding will be helpful for your future in coding and math.

 DataFrames
 ----------